willstepp/writings/hunger/hunger.md

 Mika approached the ancient tree and lifted off the cover from the bucket and gently poured its contents into the ground at the base.
 The dry earth soaked up the water and was gone again.
 Then he set the bucket on the ground and stood by and he waited.

 Only now that he had poured the water from the bucket did he look at his surroundings.
 It was early evening though not yet dark.
 Mika felt that same feeling of disconnection he always felt upon returning from the mountain.
-Sometimes it was like a thousand years had passed though in reality it had been a few weeks.
+Sometimes it was like a thousand years had passed.
 What he noticed tonight was that nobody was outside.
 It was true that it was late in the year and becoming colder.
 Still it was uncommon not to see anybody.
 Smoke curled from the chimneys in the sweat houses.
 He saw the flickering fire light through the smalll doors on them.

 Yet there was no activity.
 There was an unnatural quiet to the entire village.
 Even the lookouts at the gate had seemed different to him.
 Stonefaced, serious.
 He remembered they did not even acknowledge him being there.